Theatre Bay Area’s Director’s Residency Program Guidelines

 Over the course of 12-months, directors will be required to spend the equivalent of 16 full-time weeks (640 hours) in physical residence with a theatre, arranged in whatever units of time work best for both parties.
 Artistic directors will introduce resident directors to the myriad tasks that comprise their job, including artistic programming, budget-making, fundraising, marketing, audience development activities, and working closely with the board of directors.
 By working closely with artistic leadership, residents will also be introduced to artists and leaders throughout the larger theatre community.

-These grants are for $12,000 and will be paid to the company who will hire the artist under current California law.
+The program provides the company with $12,000, who will then hire the artist under current California law.
 In addition to receiving mentoring and engaging with the company’s administrative functions, each will have the opportunity to direct at least one significant creative project; these could take many different forms – such as directing on the main stage, in a festival or a second stage series, or devising and directing a new piece.
 For the purposes of this residency, staged readings do not count toward a significant creative project.
-The grant will go towards covering the individual’s fees for their administrative and artistic work.
+The funds will go towards covering the individual’s fees for their administrative and artistic work.